shahnawaz/yaps.js/README.md

 ## Files
 * yaps.js -- uses ES6
-* yaps.min.js -- minified version (compatible for older versions EcmaScript)
+* yaps.min.js -- minified version (compatible with older versions of EcmaScript)

 ## Pros?
 1. Fairly simple and straight forward.
 2. < 1Kb  size of minified file.
 3. Minified version is compatible with previous versions of ES6.
+4. Dependency free.

 ## Usage

-- Load minified file in html with `<script>` tag.
+- Load the minified file `yaps.min.js` in html with `<script>` tag.
-- Once loaded in project, `yaps` will be available globally with the following exposed interfaces.
+- Once loaded, `yaps` will be available globally with the following exposed interfaces.

 #### Subscribe